Advanced Functions

 Exponential Function

-Let's study the function y2and its graph.
+Let's study the function y = 2x and its graph.
 The base is 2 while the power x is the variable.
 After evaluating the function and determining the values, a graph of the exponential function can be drawn as shown.

 Here are some properties of the exponential function when the base is greater than 1.